suyashj1231/airport-db-gui/README.md

 - Separation of concerns (GUI, business logic, data access)

 ## Setup and Running
-1. Ensure you have Python installed (version X.X or higher)
+1. Ensure you have Python installed (version 3.9 or higher)
 2. Download the `airport.db` SQLite database file
 3. Clone this repository
 4. Navigate to the project directory